 When you hear “kindergarten readiness,” it’s easy to think it’s all about knowing the alphabet and counting to ten.
 While those are important, a high-quality program focuses on so much more.
 It’s about nurturing the whole child, helping them grow into a curious, confident, and kind little person who is ready for the social and structural environment of a school classroom.

 A great kindergarten readiness program builds a foundation across several key areas.
+Research consistently shows that the benefits of early childhood education extend well beyond academics.
 It helps children learn how to make friends and manage their big feelings.
 It sparks their curiosity and teaches them how to solve problems.
 It also helps them develop the physical coordination they’ll need for everything from writing their name to playing on the playground.
 At Strong Start, our curriculum is designed to support this holistic growth, drawing inspiration from philosophies like Reggio Emilia that see children as capable and full of potential.
 Let’s look at the specific skills your child will develop.

 This is arguably one of the most important areas for a successful transition to kindergarten.
 In a readiness program, your child will practice essential social skills like sharing, taking turns, listening to others, and working together on a project.
 They’ll also learn to identify and express their feelings in healthy ways and begin to understand the feelings of their friends.
 These experiences help them build confidence and independence.
 When your childcare program works closely with you, it creates a consistent and supportive environment for your child.
 This strong parent partnership ensures your child feels secure, which is the perfect foundation for them to practice these new social skills and thrive.